Pan-Slavic language: Contemporary pan-Slavic

 In 2011, Slovianski was renamed Medžuslovjanski ("Interslavic"), and its grammar and dictionary were revised to include all options of Neoslavonic and several older projects.
 A close collaboration was started between them, resulting in a common dictionary, a common news portal and a common wiki, and during the years to follow, Medžuslovjanski and Novoslovienskij (soon renamed Novoslověnsky) gradually grew closer to each other.
 As a result, most differences between both projects vanished in a natural way.
 After the first Conference on the Interslavic Language in 2017, Merunka and Van Steenbergen eliminated the last few remaining differences, and in the same year they published a unified grammar and orthography together, soon to be followed by a multilingual online dictionary covering English and most modern Slavic languages.
-Medžuslovjansky jezyk has gained some attention from the media, and by 2021 its user community had grown to over 15,000 people.
+Medžuslovjansky jezyk gained attention from the media and in 2019 came to be featured in the film The Painted Bird.
+For the first time in history, a Pan-Slavic language received an ISO 639-3 code, with 'isv' assigned for Interslavic in April 2024.